 THE PROLOGUE TO THE GOSPEL OF ST. JOHN

-The Prologue to the Gospel of St. John is a mystical reflection on the Divinity and Incarnation of Jesus Christ, the Logos, the Word made Flesh.
+The Prologue to the Gospel of St. John is a mystical reflection on the Divinity and Incarnation of Jesus Christ, the Word made Flesh.
 The Prologue of John is one of the most significant theological passages in the New Testament of the Bible.
 This beautiful passage is often found in anthologies of world literature, for it is truly poetic and profound in nature.
 The Prologue begins and ends in eternity, which effectively emphasizes the Word entering time and history through the Incarnation in verse fourteen.

 An interlinear translation is provided for the complete Prologue of John, verses one through eighteen.
 In order to understand the original language, the following translation closely follows the Greek, in which word order is primarily used for emphasis.
 You can find a fluent English translation in the Gospel of St. John, and you can receive help from the text and references on the Greek alphabet.

 The verb ἦν means "was," and is the imperfect of the verb ἐιμί, "to be."
 In the latter part of the first verse, καὶ Θεὸς ἦν ὁ λόγος, ὁ λόγος has the article and is the subject, so Θεὸς is the predicate nominative, and thus the phrase is translated as "and the Word was God."
 John uses the terms light - φῶς and darkness - σκοτία to express the eternal struggle between good and evil. Ιn verse five, σκοτία has the article and is the subject, and the pronoun αὐτὸ (it) refers to the light and is the object of the verb, and thus the phrase is translated as "the darkness did not overcome it."